 Education is important

 Tutorials are important.
 There is absolutely nothing wrong with gaining knowledge on subjects, and having someone explain the process you are trying to perform, be it in written form, or in a video, is extremely important and worthwhile.
 Lately though, I have found myself in a kind of loop.
 It’s almost like hitting the snooze button.
-Instead of ‘getting up’ and getting to work, I instead sat there consuming more more an more tutorials.
+Instead of ‘getting up’ and getting to work, I instead sat there consuming more more and more tutorials.

 The all you can eat buffet